panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const { name, realName } = hero;
 ```

-it's visible that the object destructuring is handier because neither the property names nor the object variable is duplicated.
+it's visible that the object destructuring is handier because neither the property names nor the object variable are duplicated.

 ![JavaScript Object Destructuring Inforgraphic](./images/javascript-object-destructuring-infographic-2.png)

 ## 2. Extracting a property

-The basic syntax of object destructuring is pretty simple:
+The syntax of object destructuring is pretty simple:

 ```javascript
 const { identifier } = expression;